Officer kills woman inside her Texas home after welfare call

 Authorities said the bodycam footage was released soon after the shooting to provide transparency, but any video taken inside the house could not be distributed due to state law.

-The incident comes less than two weeks after a white former Dallas police officer was sentenced to 10 years in prison for killing her black neighbor inside his own apartment.
+The shooting comes less than two weeks after a white former Dallas police officer was sentenced to 10 years in prison for killing her black neighbor inside his own apartment.
 Amber Guyger said during her trial that mistook Botham Jean’s apartment for her own, which was one floor below Jean’s.

 Guyger, 31, was convicted of murder for Jean’s September 2018 death.